Learn more about urinary incontinence: introduction

 Treating urinary incontinence

-Initially, your GP may suggest some simple measures to see if they help improve your symptoms.
+Initially, a GP may suggest some simple measures to see if they help improve your symptoms.

 These may include: